International students in Canada: Demographics

-Students are able to work off-campus 20 hours a week during the regular school year and engage in full-time employment during scheduled breaks on the strength of their study permit.
-After graduation, students wishing to remain in Canada may apply for a Post-Graduation Work Permit, lasting three years - and subsequently for a Permanent Residency Pathway.
-Part of their Core 1 responsibility in the Immigration, Refugees and Citizenship Canada Departmental Plan 2019-2020 is an intention to work with all partners to better understand options for immigration for international students in a "study to immigration" initiative.

-In recent year there has been considerable concern about how well international graduates are faring during their post graduation work permit phase.
-Not only is there evidence on hand which suggests very low volumes of these graduates are successful in their goal of transitioning from international student to Permanent Residence, but also that the vast majority of international graduates working on post graduate work permit are stuck working in low skilled low paying jobs.
+International students attending Canadian institutions are primarily coming from Asia and Africa.

+Top 15 countries and regions sending students to Canada in 2024 are listed below.

 Economic impact of students

 The large number of international students studying in Canada contributes significantly to the Canadian economy.
 According to Global Affairs Canada, the economic impact can be felt across the entire country.
 In 2015, expenditures by international students, including tourism associated with visitors to the students, was worth $12.8 billion; in 2016, that figure had increased by 21.2% to $15.5 billion.

 Long-term international students spent an estimated yearly average of $33,800 in 2015 and $35,100 in 2016.
 This figure includes expenses associated with education, as well as unrelated discretionary spending, but excludes money spent by visiting family and friends.
-In 2015, international education created or supported 140,010 jobs (118,640 full-time equivalent), and in 2016, that increased to approximately 168,860 jobs (143,150 FTE).
+In 2015, international student education created or supported 140,010 jobs (118,640 full-time equivalent), and in 2016, that increased to approximately 168,860 jobs (143,150 FTE).
+By 2022, the Canadian government reported that the annual economic contribution of international students had increased to $22.3 billion, greater than exports of auto parts, lumber or aircraft.

 International student spending in Ontario contributed $5.04 billion to the provincial gross domestic product in 2015; this figure increased to $6.35 billion in 2016.
 The expenditures of international students supported 62,737 jobs in 2015, and 79,034 jobs in 2016.
 British Columbia also experienced an increase in their GDP from $2.39 billion in 2015 up to $2.76 in 2016.
 Over the same period, jobs supported by foreign enrollment in British Columbia increased from 35,294 to 40,499.